LiuYuancheng/SSH_Connect_Tools/README.md

 ### Program Design

-The SSH connector design will follow the linked list and the connector and host is one to one matching.
+The SSH connector design will follow the linked list iteration design, the connector and host is one to one matching.
+The  connector work flow is shown below:

+![](doc/img/rm_09_connectorWorkflow.png)

  For each SSH Connector object, it will have 4 main set of parameters:

 - **The host information**: The connected host's ip, user name, and login credential.

 - **Command list and result handling function**: List of command will be executed and the reference of the function to process command result.

 - **Children SSH connectors list**: List of connector reference to the next level of connectors.

 - **Transport Controller**: transport the children connector's SSH host information and command execution to parent and send to the related host through the SSH tunnel.

-The  connector work flow is shown below:

-![](doc/img/rm_09_connectorWorkflow.png)

 ------